shyxun/catwareLUA/README.md

 [ **AddLog** ]
 Usage: Global.AddLog([Text: string])
-Add the text you write inside AddLog into cheat EventLog
+Add the text you write inside AddLog into the cheat eventlogger
 ```lua
 local function paint_traverse()
 Global.AddLog("Hi from the event logger")